Lokal-Container/BDO-Grotesk/check-fontbakery/ttf/fontbakery-check-BDOGrotesk-Regular.md

 >Incorrect language tags can be indications of typos, leftover debugging code or questionable approaches, or user error in the font editor.
 Such typos can cause features and language support to fail to work as intended.
 >
 * 🍞 **PASS** No invalid language tags were found
+</div></details><details><summary>🍞 <b>PASS:</b> Are any segments inordinately short? (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/<Section: Outline Correctness Checks>.html#com.google.fonts/check/outline_short_segments">com.google.fonts/check/outline_short_segments</a>)</summary><div>

+>
+>This check looks for outline segments which seem particularly short (less than 0.6% of the overall path length).
+>
+>This check is not run for variable fonts, as they may legitimately have short segments.
+As this check is liable to generate significant numbers of false positives, it will pass if there are more than 100 reported short segments.
+>
+* 🍞 **PASS** So many short segments were found that this was probably by design.
 </div></details><details><summary>🍞 <b>PASS:</b> Do outlines contain any jaggy segments? (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/<Section: Outline Correctness Checks>.html#com.google.fonts/check/outline_jaggy_segments">com.google.fonts/check/outline_jaggy_segments</a>)</summary><div>

 >